Students’ Extreme Social Media Use – Resilience, not Resistance, Could be the Answer

 Thirty-two children like Bridie, from four locations across England, shared the enjoyment and anxieties of using sites such as Snapchat, Instagram, Music.ly and Facebook.
 The findings, predictably, make depressing reading.

-Recommendations to Government laid out in Life in Likes include requiring a sharper focus on ‘digital literacy’ in schools, broadening messages beyond safety to develop ‘critical awareness and resilience and understanding of algorithms’.
+Recommendations to Government laid out in Life in Likes include requiring a sharper focus on ‘digital literacy’ in schools, broadening messages beyond internet safety to develop ‘critical awareness and resilience and understanding of algorithms’.

 It also suggests schools themselves should ‘improve teachers’ knowledge about the impacts of social media on children’s wellbeing and encourage peer-to-peer learning’.